abdullahazmy/DataStructure/AVL/README.md

 ---

 > [!NOTE]
-> At right Rotation; the successor become the right node for you, and you become the parent.
+> During right rotation, the root becomes the left node.

 ---

 > [!NOTE]
-> For left rotation; the succesor becomes the left node for you, and you become the parent.
+> During left rotation, the root becomes the right node.

 We can combine `left-right rotation` or `right-left rotation` means the left rotation happens and then right rotation or vice versa.